ConorGriffin37/chess/engine/README.md

 Chess Engine
 =====

-Use the command make all to compile the chess engine and make test to compile the unit tests.
+##Engine

+The engine can be compiled using the command make all

+It can be run with the command ./Saruman (Saruman is the name of the engine)

+It uses the UCI protocal and can be used with most UCI compatible GUIs

+##Unit testing

+The unit tests use the Boost Unit testing library, install boost before compiling the unit tests.

+The unit tests are compiled with the command "make test"

+The unit tests can be run with the command ./unitTests